ishaanshah/GSoC-Proposal/Proposal.md

 ### Top Artist/Recording/Release
 The top artist/recording/release section shows the top 10 artist/recording/release that a user has listened to in the given period of time.
 Generating the data required for this is fairly easy.
-We first have to generate a `Dataframe` for the specified time period, then convert the `Dataframe` to a table and run the following `SQL` query on it.
-The calculation of the data will be done only when the user visits the stats page<br>
+We first have to generate a `Dataframe` for the specified time period, then convert the `Dataframe` to a table and run the following `SQL` query on it.<br>
 SQL Query:
 ```sql
 SELECT  artist_name